MomomeYeah/TicTacToe-Bot/README.md

 # TicTacToe-Bot
 A bot to play TicTacToe on [Merknera](https://github.com/mleonard87/merknera)

 To start, create a file named config.json at the root level of the project.
-Copy the json below and populate it appropriately.
+Copy the JSON below and populate it appropriately.

 ~~~~
 {